How Do We Compare Energy Use?

 We built the Campus Energy Education Dashboard so you can see how much energy your building is using.
 Before you head over to check it out, we'll explain how you can interpret what you'll see.

-In the video above, Josh explains how we use Energy Use Intensity (EUI) on our dashboard.
+In the video below, Josh explains how we use Energy Use Intensity (EUI) on our dashboard.
 EUI is a standard energy metric, calculated by dividing a building’s annual energy use (in kBtu) by its square footage.

 EUI is a great metric to compare how buildings are using energy because it is energy use per square foot.
 This levels the playing field, so to speak.
-So you can't say a building has a larger EUI (and a bigger circle on the map), because it's a bigger building.
+So you can't say a building has a larger EUI (and a bigger circle on the map) because it's a bigger building.

 How to Interpret an EUI